-Learning Outcomes: Upon completion of this module, students should be able to
+Learning Outcomes: Upon completion of this module, students should be able to o Demonstrate an understanding of the various considerations in the process of Frequency Assignment

-- o Demonstrate an understanding of the role of statutory bodies in the regulation of conflict amongst communication providers. - Demonstrate an understanding of the need for spectrum management - Demonstrate an understanding of the various considerations in the process of Frequency Assignment - Demonstrate understanding of developing a frequency plan for a communication network.
+Demonstrate an understanding of the role of statutory bodies in the regulation of conflict amongst communication providers.

+• Demonstrate an understanding of the need for spectrum management

+• Demonstrate understanding of developing a frequency plan for a communication network.

+Module title: RESEARCH PROPOSAL

 Code TTCR3891

+NQF Level 8

+Contact Hours 1 hour per week for 14 weeks

+NQF Credits 4

 Assessment: Continuous 100% [Seminar Presentation (50%, Proposal (50%)]

+Co-requisite(s) TEGT3762 Experimental and Research Methods